 Without further ado, let’s get into the class reviews.

 A La Carte Price: $19.99

 A veteran instructor at the Santa Fe Photographic Workshops, Alan Thornton quickly makes it clear that he is a fantastic teacher.
-As the course title suggests, Understanding Light specifically discusses the ways in which light functions and their applications.
+As the title suggests, Understanding Light discusses the functions of light in a photographic context.

-Covering broad and at times complicated concepts, lighting can be a difficult topic to teach without in-person demonstrations.
+Covering broad and complicated concepts, lighting can be difficult to teach without in-person demos.
 However, Thornton uses a few different techniques to clearly illustrate his lectures.

-Using easy to understand language, he starts out by discussing some basic concepts.
+With easy to understand language, he starts out by discussing some basic concepts.
 As the course goes on, he includes studio demos and location shoots that show the information in action.
-Throughout, he brings in pertinent images and diagrams in order to convey concepts in the most straightforward way possible.
+Throughout, he brings in pertinent images and diagrams, illustrating concepts whenever possible.

 Furthermore, Thornton makes a point of interacting with his virtual students.
-A frequent follower of the accompanied class discussion, he chimes in to answer nearly any question that’s posted over the course of the lesson.
+A frequent follower of accompanied class discussion, he chimes in to answer nearly any question that’s posted.

 Review 2: Craftsy Intermediate Classes

 Craftsy doesn’t just cover the basics.
 Users will also find a variety of niche subjects designed to broaden one’s photographic range.